Calculate the coefficient of friction, friction force, or normal force from any two values, with force units in newtons, kilonewtons, or pounds-force.

 Conclusion

-Friction is an inevitable part of the forces acting on a moving body, not just in classical physics but also in real life.
+Friction is an inevitable part of the forces acting on bodies in contact, not just in classical physics but also in real life.
 That’s why it’s worth reading more about it and discovering all its wonders that have been around since the dawn of time.

 How to calculate a coefficient of friction?